NLilley/go-tagparser/README.md

 Alternatively, you can use the [/cmd/tagStat](/cmd/tagStat/README.md) command to provide a concise summary of the documents contents.
 To install, run `go install ./cmd/tagStat`.
 See the README for more detailed usage instructions.

+There is also the [.cmd/tagJsonify](/cmd/tagJsonify/README.md) command to quickly dump the Tag Documents contents to JSON.
+The README contains detailed usage instructions.

 ## Parser Specification

 The parser expects that: